BizTalk pain points turned into a successful commercial product

-Saravana worked with BizTalk Server since 2002 with some of the medium to large enterprise customers.
-Over and over again, he saw the same problem creeping up with each customer when it came to administering, operating, and monitoring BizTalk environments.
+Saravana has worked with some medium to large enterprise customers using BizTalk servers since 2002.
+Time and time again, he came across the same problem each customer was having administering, operating, and monitoring their BizTalk environments.

 Majority of the customers (specifically those who could afford) ended up building their own custom management and monitoring solutions.
 That’s what triggered Saravana Kumar to build a generic management, monitoring, and analytics solution for BizTalk Server and make it affordable to each BizTalk Server customer.

-The original idea for BizTalk360 was seeded at Microsoft Global MVP Summit at Seattle in Feb 2010.
-Over a cup of coffee, few BizTalk MVP’s were discussing about the current problems in operations and monitoring of BizTalk server.
+The original idea for BizTalk360 was seeded at the Microsoft Global MVP Summit in Seattle in February 2010.
+Over a cup of coffee, a few BizTalk MVPs were discussing the current problems in operations and monitoring of BizTalk servers.
 Everyone came up with a plan to build an open-source solution.
 Like most open-source projects, the push was not there and eventually it went quiet.
 In the meantime, Saravana decided to take this project seriously.
 He went from being a full time employee at Fidelity Investments to working part time.
-He spent 2 days a week, full time, plus weekends in building the initial prototypes of BizTalk360.
+He spent 2 full days a week plus weekends building the initial prototypes of BizTalk360.

 At the end of 2010, just 2 days before Christmas, Saravana Kumar demonstrated the first version of BizTalk360 to fellow MVPs – Michael Stephenson and Yossi Dahan, at a pub in Richmond, London.
 They clearly saw the value proposition and suggested some important improvements.
 In Feb 2011, in the MVP Global Summit 2011, Saravana demonstrated the version 1.0 of BizTalk360 to all of his fellow BizTalk MVPs and the Microsoft product group.
 The response was very positive, and everyone pretty much wanted the tool for their own use.
 Saravana came back and wrapped all the missing pieces and bugs in 1.0 and finally launched the product out to public around July 2011.